sajjaadf/chromebrew/README.md

 Overview
 --------

 Chromebooks with Chrome OS run a Linux kernel.
 The only missing pieces to use them as full-featured Linux distro were gcc and make with their dependencies.
 Well, these pieces aren't missing anymore.
-Say hello to chromebrew!
-Gui Apps are now Working!!
+Say hello to chromebrew! <i>Most gui apps are working with sommelier.
+We don't support i686, however.</i>

 Prerequisites
 -------------